Private sessions are available.

 This is a time during the Easter season that follows the celebration of the Christian Initiation Sacraments at the Easter Vigil Liturgy on Holy Saturday.
 The newly initiated fully experience being a part of the Catholic Christian community by means of pertinent catechesis.
 They now participate fully in the Sunday Eucharistic celebrations.

-After faithfully attending the RCIA process through Period Three, and attending Mass each Sunday, participants will receive the Sacrament of Confirmation and/or Holy Eucharist (Communion) at the Easter Vigil Liturgy on Holy Saturday.
+After faithfully attending the RCIA process through Period Three, and attending Mass each Sunday, participants will receive the Sacrament of Confirmation and/or Holy Eucharist (Communion) on or around Pentecost of the following year.

 In addition to our Pastor, Rev. Paul Pecchie, the Team consists of a dedicated group of Catholic Christian catechists who have a love of our Lord and a strong desire and passion to share their faith with those exploring the RCIA process.